 Click here for the latest update from the Headteacher.

-The journey for Ruislip High School began when the school opened its doors to its first cohort of Year 7 students in September, 2006.
-In its short history, the school is proud to have been graded Outstanding by Ofsted in November, 2007 and June, 2011.
-The school’s logo reflects the students’ journey from grass roots to reaching for the sky.
+The journey for Ruislip High School began when the school opened its doors to its first cohort of Year 7 students in September 2006.
+In its short history, the school is proud to have been graded Outstanding by Ofsted in November 2007 and June 2011.
+The school’s reputation has grown in the local community as a school of choice in an area of excellent school provision.
+On 1st September 2018, Ruislip High School joined the Vanguard Learning Trust, a local multi-academy trust, with Ryefield Primary School and Vyners Secondary School.
+We believe this is an exciting opportunity to develop a strong partnership with local schools which will provide more opportunities for our respective school communities.

+Ruislip High School’s logo reflects the students’ journey from grass roots to reaching for the sky.
+We believe high aspirations are realised through high expectations.
 We believe that students need to take responsibility for their learning and their actions.
 Students are encouraged to be challenged in lessons and to understand that learning is not always about getting the right answer!

 We are a school both in, and for, the community.
 We believe that engagement with our local community is essential.
 We have set up strong relations with local businesses, our feeder primary schools and with higher education institutions such as Brunel University.
 We work closely with parents and have fostered an open and reflective relationship through our annual parental questionnaires and termly parents’ focus groups.
 In addition, we are fortunate to be supported by the Friends of Ruislip High School, our PTA, which has shown a commitment to the school since its genesis in 2006.